waylyrics/waylyrics/doc/BUILD_GUIDE_UBUNTU.zh_en.md

 ## Start compiling
-There is a stable standard toolchain at compile time, or the nightly daily update toolchain can be selected (nightly is not recommended by White).
+There is a stable standard toolchain at compile time, or the nightly daily update toolchain can be selected (nightly is not recommended by Noobs).

 ⚠️Waring: For the third time, please ensure that your network is free, the download of the tool chain ahead requires a lot of traffic.